Abel-Mekonen/VM-api/HRMS/README.md

 # HRMS
-A Django backend system for HR Management System
+A Django backend system for HR Management System.